 Chocolate Covered Prune Fudge Cake

-An incredibly rich & delicious gluten-free, grain-free, refined sugar-free fudge cake by Meg of This Mess is Ours for CA Prunes.
+An incredibly rich & delicious gluten-free and grain-free chocolate fudge cake recipe that’s naturally sweetened by Meg of This Mess is Ours for CA Prunes.
+Chocolate lovers, prepare to meet your new favorite cake.

 For the cake: